Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."

 ### Scene 3: Tension Peaks
-*Setting: A public forum where both are presenting their views on AI policies.*
+*Setting: A public forum where both are presenting their views on AI policies.
+Isabella challenges Marcus's stance on AI autonomy, arguing that it could exacerbate inequalities, while Marcus defends the need for innovation and efficiency.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged."